mrchowmein/CampManager/README.md

     <td>4</td>
   </tr>
  <tr>
     <td>As a survivalist, I want to be able to add places I found interesting to my map as POIs.
-Corelocation, CLLocationManager, Coredata </td>
+CoreLocation, CLLocationManager, CoreData </td>
     <td>3</td>
   </tr>
  <tr>
     <td>As a survivalist, I want to be record personal movement.
-Technical requirements: MapKit, Corelocation, CLLocationManager</td>
+Technical requirements: MapKit, CoreLocation, CLLocationManager</td>
     <td>4</td>
   </tr>
  <tr>